 Rhinoplasty: Cosmetic Nose Surgery with Dr. Rodwell

-Dr. Rodwell has performed many successful rhinoplasties, and he studied with Dr. Calvin M. Johnson, Jr., the premier surgeon who first popularized many of the open structure rhinoplasty techniques still used today.
-These techniques help improve the appearance but also can prevent long term problems with collapse and loss of support.
-Concurrent with a cosmetic rhinoplasty, Dr. Rodwell can perform nasal surgery to correct breathing difficulties.
-These procedures can include a turbinate reduction, nasal valve repair, or septoplasty to correct a deviated septum
+Dr. Rodwell has performed many successful rhinoplasties and has studied with Dr. Calvin M. Johnson, Jr., the premier surgeon who first popularized many of the rhinoplasty techniques still used today.
+Continued education in the field of effective nose surgery techniques helps Dr. Rodwell improve patients’ appearances and prevent long-term problems with collapse and loss of support.
+In addition to a cosmetic rhinoplasty to improve facial symmetry and balance, Dr. Rodwell can perform nasal surgery to correct breathing difficulties.

 Some patients choose to have a facelift at the same time as rhinoplasty for an enhanced overall look, while others also have a chin implant to provide a better profile to balance the nose.